fmpz_lll.h – LLL reduction

 int fmpz_lll_is_reduced_with_removal(const fmpz_mat_t B, const fmpz_lll_t fl, const fmpz_t gs_B, int newd, flint_bitcnt_t prec)

-The return from these functions is always conclusive: the functions * fmpz_mat_is_reduced() or fmpz_mat_is_reduced_gram() * fmpz_mat_is_reduced_with_removal() or fmpz_mat_is_reduced_gram_with_removal() are optimzied by calling the above heuristics first and returning right away if they give a conclusive answer.
+The return from these functions is always conclusive: the functions * fmpz_mat_is_reduced() or fmpz_mat_is_reduced_gram() * fmpz_mat_is_reduced_with_removal() or fmpz_mat_is_reduced_gram_with_removal() are optimized by calling the above heuristics first and returning right away if they give a conclusive answer.

 Modified ULLL